 The Iowa Department of Education, in partnership with AEA Learning Online, offers evaluator approval training through iEvaluate.
 More details can be found on the Iowa Department of Education website.
-To register, visit the AEA Professional Learning Registration System and search the course tab for iEvaluate 1.2.
+To register, visit the AEA Professional Learning System and search the course tab for iEvaluate 1.2.

 Mandatory & Non-Mandatory Training

 The AEA Learning Online System offers mandatory and non-mandatory training online.
 Training available through this system includes Mandatory Reporter: Child and Dependent Adult Abuse, Bloodborne Pathogens Training, medication administration training, and other non-mandatory training.